cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     (A_share, B_share) = corr_inner[2*level:2*(level+1)] \
         if level < Poplar1.Idpf.BITS - 1 else corr_leaf

-    # Compute the Aggregator's first round of the sketch.
+    # Evaluate the Aggregator's share of the sketch.
 These are
     # called the "masked input values" [BBCGGI21, Appendix C.4].
     verify_rand_xof = Poplar1.Xof(
         verify_key,